Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 UNT screens applicants holistically, and admission is competitive.
 You should hold an undergraduate GPA of 3.0 overall or for the last 60 semester hours.
 GRE scores (no minimum required score), three references, and a one-page writing sample are also required.

-UNT’s counseling programs exceed strict academic standards and is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+UNT’s counseling programs exceed strict academic standards and are accredited by the Council for Accreditation of Counseling and Related Educational Programs.

 University of Massachusetts-Amherst